Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: First-Order Variable Sample-size Stochastic Algorithms.

-We recall a variable sample-size stochastic gradient algorithm (Algorithm \ref{Alg_1}) to solve \eqref{Problem1}, where at iteration $k $, the unavailable exact gradient $\nabla f(x_k)$ is estimated via the average of an increasing batch-size of sampled gradients.
+We present a variable sample-size stochastic gradient algorithm (Algorithm \ref{Alg_1}) to solve \eqref{Problem1}, where at iteration $k $, the unavailable exact gradient $\nabla f(x_k)$ is estimated via the average of an increasing batch-size of sampled gradients.